Dear readers,

 Brandon - February 2025

-(11) The quality of a professional: a reflection of who we are inside
+(11) The quality of a professional: A reflection of our inner selves

-It has less to do with the number of years spent studying and more with how hard it is to find people who have managed to preserve their own soul.
-This truly applies to everyone, from custodians and office clerks, all the way to consultants, teachers, and doctors of every rank and specialty.
-After all, these are ordinary people, just like you and me, who offer a service whose quality depends primarily on three factors:
+The reason it’s often difficult to find truly competent professionals and practitioners in any field does not depend so much on the number of years they have studied, but on how hard it is to come across people who have preserved their own soul.
+This applies to everyone: from custodians and office workers to consultants, teachers, and doctors of all ranks and degrees.
+After all, they are ordinary people — just like you and me — offering a service whose quality primarily depends on three factors:

-The inner awareness they have cultivated (love, depth, and honesty toward themselves)
+The inner awareness they have cultivated (love, depth, and honesty with themselves)

 Practical experience

-Hence, the quality of help we receive is directly proportional to the overall quality of the person offering it.
+Therefore, the quality of the help we receive is directly proportional to the overall quality of the person providing it.

-The irritability of an office clerk towards a non-Italian speaker struggling to understand them, causing discomfort for both and fear in the foreigner.
+An office worker’s irritability toward a non-Italian person who struggles to understand him, creating discomfort for both and fear in the foreigner.

-The arrogant or mean-spirited attitude of a teacher towards their students, creating a tense, uncomfortable, and oppressive atmosphere that’s anything but stimulating.
+A teacher’s haughty or mean-spirited attitude toward their students, generating a tense, uncomfortable, and oppressive atmosphere — anything but stimulating.

-So much suffering in the world stems precisely from the absence of natural affection—a real pandemic haunting humanity like a curse, passed down from generation to generation in those who don’t stand up against it.
-Even though it’s not simple, we should all learn to love our inner child, in order to improve our own situation and pass on that love to others.
-This is crucial for everyone and absolutely indispensable for teachers (the guardians of future minds) and for doctors (the guardians of today’s and tomorrow’s health), who often bear even greater responsibility than most.
+Although it is not simple, we should all learn to love our inner child, to improve our own condition and pass on this love to others.
+It is important for everyone and absolutely indispensable for teachers (guardians of future minds) and doctors (guardians of today’s and tomorrow’s health) — categories that often bear a greater responsibility than most.

-We should all do our part, each in our own small way, to make a difference, because human beings are also capable of extraordinary acts—reserved for those who develop awareness, the forerunner of love.
-Love is like a flame, something no living being can do without if they want to experience life in full color.
-By learning to love ourselves and sharing that love with others, we can hope for a better life for ourselves and for those around us.
+We must strive, each in our own small way, to make a difference, because human beings are also capable of extraordinary deeds.
+Yet these are reserved for those who develop awareness — awareness being the precursor of love, that essential flame no living being can live without if they want to see life in full color.
+By learning to love ourselves and sharing this love with others, we can hope for a better life for ourselves and those around us.
+Life is short; we need to try to live it as best we can.

-That all depends on how much freedom you grant the light that comes from your soul.
+And you, what kind of professional will you be one day?
+It all depends on how much freedom you give to the light coming from your soul.

 Brandon - February 2025